JGCRI/gcam-doc/emissions.md

 The default set-up is that MAC curves use the scenario's carbon price (if any).
 The non-CO<sub>2</sub> GHG MACs are an exogenous input, and are read in as the percent of emissions abated as a function of the emissions prices.
 Note that they are read in with explicit cost points (i.e., piece-wise linear form), with no underlying equation describing the percentage of abatement as a function of the carbon price.

-Below-zero (i.e. “no cost”) MAC mitigation (e.g. MAC reduction percentage is > 0 at zero carbon price) are applied in the reference case and phased in over several decades.
+Below-zero (i.e. no cost) MAC mitigation (e.g. MAC reduction percentage is > 0 at zero carbon price) are applied in the reference case and phased in over several decades.
 (This can be turned off by setting the no-zero-cost-reductions option to 1 within a MAC curve.)

 Note that a species-specific emissions market can also be specified using advanced options, described below.